-Effective date: The date a covered member and his/her covered dependents, if any, are accepted by the Participating Employer and are eligible to receive benefits for covered services under this Medical Benefit Plan.
+Effective date: The date a covered member and the covered member's covered dependents, if any, are accepted by the Participating Employer and are eligible to receive benefits for covered services under this Medical Benefit Plan.

 Experimental or investigational: Services or supplies which include, but are not limited to, any treatment, equipment, drugs, drug usage, devices or supplies which are determined in the sole discretion of the Plan Sponsor to be experimental or investigational.